 How much does Keeper Password Manager cost?

-The basic Keeper's plan costs less than $3 per month.
+The basic Keeper's plan starts at just $1.75/month.
 Though, keep in mind that they always charge the yearly amount.

 Is the Keeper password manager free?